CristiGuijarro/CristiGuijarro/README.md

 ### About me

-🔭 I’m currently working on pipeline development
+🔭 Currently working on pipeline development and forging best practices

-🌱 I’m currently learning everything I can!
+🌱 Currently learning everything I can!

-👯 I’m looking to collaborate on open source evolutionary genomics projects
+👯 I am looking to collaborate on open source evolutionary genomics projects for fun

 ### Skills
   _Not a fully comprehensive list, we Bioinformaticians are Jacks of all Trades - we are exposed to many tools and materials_